YacineAnane/NLP-project/NLP2/Lab08/README.md

 In this lab, we use a BERTopic model to anlyse tweets from the subsplit "offensive" of the dataset "tweet_eval".
 Then we use a RoBERTa  model pretrained on offensive tweets to classiy unlabelled tweets.
 Finally, we establish guidelines to manually annotate some of these tweets using Fleiss Kappa as a agreement mesure.

+The notebook of the Lab is: 'NLP_lab08.ipynb'.
+Guidelines can be found in the file: 'Guidelines Twitter.pdf'.
+Unlabelled tweets are contained in the file: 'teets.json'.
+All annotations from 1st and 2nd iteration are contained in: 'Tweet_annotation.xlsx'.
+'Rate_dataframe.csv' and 'Rate_dataframe2.csv' contains annotaion summary for the 1st and 2nd iteration, this files are used to compute Fleiss Kappa score.

 # Introduction to Natural Language Processing 2 Lab08

 **This lab is mainly about data and model analysis.
 There is very little code.
 Make sure you send back a proper report with your code, guideline, annotated sheets, and theoretical answers.**